 I wore the dress on a night I almost hadn’t got out, but once inside the dress and out of the house, I felt like it was 8 in the morning, not 8 at night, this is how much of a kite I felt like.
 High as a kite.

-Some heels would’ve made it all even higher, but then I don’t think jumping on the pylons would have crossed my mind. #firstworldproblems
+Some heels would’ve made it all even higher, but then I don’t think jumping on the pylons would have crossed my mind if I were to wear them. #firstworldproblems

 Or who knows?